 Sony Xperia 1 II release date and price

 The Sony Xperia 1 II was unveiled in February 2020, at the company’s replacement event for MWC 2020.
-Those in the UK can buy the phone now, while those in the US are able to pre-order the phone.
-The phone won’t be released in Australia, so if you want one there you’ll have to import it.
+Those in the UK and US can buy the phone now but it won't be released in Australia, so if you want one there you’ll have to import it.

 That said, it’s not as pricey as the Samsung Galaxy S20 Ultra, which costs $1,399 / £1,199 / AU$1,999.
 The true shock, though, comes when you compare it to the Sony Xperia 1 from 2019, which cost $949 / £849 (roughly AU$1,365).

-We thought the price increase was largely due to the introduction of 5G technology - an increase of $250 / £250 is steep even then - but the 5G variant isn't set to be on sale in the US.
+We thought the price increase was largely due to the introduction of 5G technology - an increase of $250 / £250 is steep even then - but the 5G variant isn't coming to the US.

 Sony’s design for the Xperia 1 II hasn’t radically changed from the last few versions of its flagship smartphone, and it has a premium feel that enables it to sit happily alongside top-end phones from the likes of Samsung and Apple.